 \textbf{Scale and Split}.
 SemVarBench comprises 11,454 valid samples of $(T_a, T_{pv}, T_{pi})$, totaling 34,362 sentences.
 We divide it into a training set and a test set.
 The training set contains 10,806 samples, while the test set consists of 648 challenging samples for effective evaluation, as shown in Tab. \ref{tab:statistics}.
 All our evaluations are conducted on the test set.

 \textbf{Distribution}.
 Since some permutations contain multiple words, they may fall into more than one category.
-In the training set, 51.06\% of the permutation involves only one category, 35.12\% for two categories, and 7.35\% for three categories and 0.5\% for more than four categories.
+In the training set, 51.06\% of the permutations involve only one category, 35.12\% involve two categories, 7.35\% involve three categories, and 0.5\% involve more than four categories.
 In the test set, 82.75\% of permutations involve only one category, 14.77\% involve two categories, and 2.49\% involve three categories.
 As a result, the total count of categorized samples exceeds the actual number of unique samples.

 \textbf{SemVarBench vs. Other benchmarks}.
-Compared with existing benchmarks, SemVarBench focuses on the understanding of semantic variations for text-to-image synthesis, which includes two types of permutation: permutation-variance and permutation-invariance.
-Other comparisons, such as source, scale, annotation and split, are illustrated in Tab. \ref{tab:comparison_benchmark}.
+Compared with existing benchmarks, SemVarBench focuses on the understanding of semantic variations for text-to-image synthesis, which includes two types of permutations: permutation-variance and permutation-invariance.
+Other comparisons, such as source, scale, annotation, and split, are illustrated in Tab. \ref{tab:comparison_benchmark}.